Click on the map to hear voices from different parts of Australia.

 The differences in regional accents are explained below.

-Also visit the ABC's Australian Word Map to find out about Australian regionalisms - words, phrases and expressions used by particular language groups.
+Also visit Macquarie Dictionary's Australian Word Map to find out about Australian regionalisms - words, phrases and expressions used by particular language groups.

 Regional variation relates to speech characteristics that are common to people from different localities.
 They can serve as markers of regional identity.

 In Australia there is not a lot of regionally-based accent variation compared with most other world Englishes, however, there are lots of vocabulary differences.
-See the ABC's Australian Word Map for some details.
+See Macquarie Dictionary's Australian Word Map for some details.

 There are, however, a few regionally-distributed phonetic features.
 Here are some examples: